 A great fall dining experience in Seattle is Phởcific Standard Time (also called PST), located downtown in a hidden speakeasy.
 The cozy vibes and comfort food are ideal for chilly nights.
 Read all about it here.

 27. Take a ferry to a nearby island

-Seattle is surrounded by charming islands that you can easily get to via ferry for a fall weekend getaway.
+Seattle is surrounded by charming islands that you can easily get to via ferry for a fall weekend getaway during the off-season (fewer tourists!).
 See our guide to Bainbridge Island, Vashon Island, and more here.

 28. Visit the town from Twin Peaks

 Did you know that the setting of Twin Peaks is actually incredibly close to Seattle?
-You can visit Snoqualmie Falls (the waterfalls you see in the opening credits) and even stay at the Salish Lodge there.
-It’s the perfect (slightly spooky) fall adventure.
+You can visit Snoqualmie Falls (the waterfalls you see in the opening credits), eat at the famous diner, and even stay at the Salish Lodge.
+See our guide to the perfect Twin Peaks day trip.

 29. Warm up in a hot tub boat on Lake Union